This post is a newbie-friendly beginners guide showing you how to start a WordPress blog step by step with SiteGround.

 Congratulations on starting your professional WordPress blog!

-Becoming a successful blogger takes time – but remember that everyone started as a newbie in the beginning.
+Remember, becoming a successful blogger takes time – but know that everyone started as a newbie in the beginning.

 Keep at it and continue to learn a bit more each day.
 You will be a pro blogger in no time!

-For the next steps in learning how to sustain your blog as a profitable business, enroll in Be Your Own Blog Boss by Chelsea Clarke of HerPaperRoute.
+For the next steps in learning how to sustain your blog as a profitable business, enroll in Be Your Own Blog Boss by Chelsea Clarke of HerPaperRoute (me!).

 Blogging Like A Pro